RafDevX/NodeBB-DD2391/report/report.typ

 For example, TSDO denotes the attack scenario in which one specific user account is targeted, using a specific password list tailored for this user, and a distributed botnet, to achieve an account takeover.

 To describe a set of multiple attack scenarios, any letter can be replaced with `X` to denote "any".
-For example, UXXL denotes all attack scenarios aiming to lock out as many users as possible from their account.
+For example, UXXL denotes all attack scenarios aiming to lock out as many users as possible from their accounts.

 We should point out that there is no difference between XCXL and XSXL attacks because any set of passwords can be used to trigger an account lockout if such a system is implemented.
 Any other combination of attack properties is imaginable and should be subject to consideration.

 === NodeBB Default Countermeasures
-Before discussing possible additional countermeasures, we first investigated the default countermeasures that NodeBB is configured with by default.
+Before discussing possible additional countermeasures, we first examined the countermeasures that NodeBB is configured with by default.

-In fact, NodeBB is configured by default with a setting of allowing a maximum of 5 login attempts per hour, per user (within any time period).
+These countermeasures include a setting of allowing a maximum of 5 login attempts per hour, per user.
 If this limit is exceeded, the user account is locked for 60 minutes.
-Successful logins reset the number of login attempts, so does the 60 minute lockout.
+Successful logins reset the number of login attempts, and so does the 60-minute lockout.
 Unfortunately, we could not find an explanation of this setting in the NodeBB documentation but it appears in the NodeBB admin panel under `Settings`~#sym.arrow~`Users`~#sym.arrow~`Account`~`Protection`, as can be seen in @accountSettings.

 #figure(
   image("account_settings.png", height: 20%),